rancher/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/back-up-docker-installed-rancher.md

 1. Enter the `ls` command to confirm that the backup tarball was created.
 It will have a name similar to `rancher-data-backup-<RANCHER_VERSION>-<DATE>.tar.gz`.

 1. Move your backup tarball to a safe location external to your Rancher Server.
-Optionally delete the `rancher-data-<DATE>` container from your Rancher Server.
+Optionally, delete the `rancher-data-<DATE>` container from your Rancher Server.

 1. Restart Rancher Server.
 Replace `<RANCHER_CONTAINER_NAME>` with the name of your Rancher container: